Cordtus/ibc-apps/docs/v8-expert-questions.md

 31. **How do you resolve circular dependencies?** Middleware depend on each other and core modules
 32. **What is the proper initialization order?** Multiple keepers and middleware need sequencing
 33. **How do you handle optional dependencies?** Some middleware may not be present
-34. **What happens if dependency injection fails?** Error handling patterns not shown
+34. **What happens if dependency injection fails?** Error handling logic not shown

 ### Storage and State Management
 35. **What is the underlying storage mechanism for "store keys"?** Golang interface unclear